gwythen/angular-seed/README.md

 * `node_modules` - contains the npm packages for the tools we need
 * `bower_components` - contains the angular framework files

+By default, the bower_components directory is created in your app folder.
+In order to change it, please edit the .bowercc file located in the root directory.

 ### Run the Application